 How will pupils be assessed?

-Pupils will complete the John Muir Award.
-To pass pupils will discover a wild place, explore it, do something to conserve it and share their experiences.
+Pupils will be observed in completing part of the skills as outlined in the John Muir Award.
+They will discover a wild place, explore it, do something to conserve it and share their experiences

 Head of Forest Schools